Milk-Cool/flippulator/README.md

 - Right now, only the `InputTypePress` and `InputTypeRelease` input types are supported
 - A variable cannot be named `time`
 - Integer types like `long unsigned int` do not have the same size as they do on the flipper. **If you care about integer sizes, use `intXX_t` and `uintXX_t`!**
+- The above issue also affects format specifiers like `%lu`.

 ## Known issues
 - Defining a string as `char* str = "abc"` and then setting its value using snprintf gives you a segfault